AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value.md

 ## Overview {#overview}

 You can use Marketo to update the value of a field.
-For this, you will use the **Change Data Value** flow action.
+For this, you will use the **[!UICONTROL Change Data Value]** flow action.

 ![](assets/image2014-9-22-11-3a15-3a34.png)

 >[!NOTE]
 >
 >You can also block a field from being updated.
-See [Block Updates to a Field](/help/marketo/product-docs/administration/field-management/block-updates-to-a-field.md) for details.
+See [Block Updates to a Field](/help/marketo/product-docs/administration/field-management/block-updates-to-a-field.md){target="_blank"} for details.

 ## Usage {#usage}